habi/EAWAG-manuscript/manuscript.md

 This is even the case for one fish which was scanned with still a hook in his mouth, where the otolihts were nonetheless extracted automatically.

 Data on such automatically extracted otoliths, like volume and geometric information like eccentricity and moments of inertia could be biologically really interesting as the otoliths grow with the age of the fish.
-However, one would first have to calibrate the data on the otolits length or volume with otoliths of fish of known age but this could help to estimate the age of wild fishes.
+One could help estimate the age of wild fishes using a calibration based on the otolith measurements of a fish of known age.
-Estimation of age of tropical fishes is not as simple as for fishes from temperate regions where one can distinguish summer and winter layers within the otolith.
+It is worth nothing that estimation of age of tropical fishes is not as simple as for fishes from temperate regions where one can distinguish summer and winter layers within the otolith.

 ### Outlook